×

 We asked people how much they someone comfortably live on in Iceland, they wrote:

 "The cost of living in Iceland is generally higher than in other European countries.
 Prices for basic goods and services, such as food, housing, transportation, and utilities, are all more expensive than in many other countries.
 Eating out and entertainment can also be costly, and the cost of alcohol is particularly high.
-However, wages in Iceland are also higher than in many other countries, so the overall cost of living is still manageable," remarked one expat living in Iceland.
+However, wages in Iceland are also higher than in many other countries, so the overall cost of living is still manageable," remarked one expat who made the move to Iceland.

 "The cost of living in Iceland is generally high compared to other countries.
 The capital city of Reykjavik is the most expensive place to live in Iceland, with prices for goods and services being higher than in other parts of the country.
 The rental price for a nice 1 bedroom apartment in Reykjavik is around $1,500 USD per month, while a nice 2 bedroom apartment is around $2,000 USD per month.
-Eating dinner at a moderately priced restaurant in Reykjavik can cost around $30 USD per person," wrote one expat living in Iceland.
+Eating dinner at a moderately priced restaurant in Reykjavik can cost around $30 USD per person," said one expat.

 What type of recreational facilities are in Iceland?